miércoles, 24 de diciembre de 2025

 Back cover

-This book is an edited version of the doctoral dissertation Political Participation, Public Investment, and System Support: A Study of Three Communities in Central Mexico, originally submitted by the author in fulfillment of the requirements for the degree of Doctor of Philosophy at Harvard University in 1978.
+Carlos Salinas de Gortari was trained at Harvard University and M.l.T.
+This book is an edited version of his doctoral dissertation Political Participation, Public Investment, and System Support: A Study of Three Communities in Central Mexico, originally submitted in partial fulfillment of the requirements for the degree of Doctor of Philosophy in the subject of Political Economy and Government at Harvard University in may, 1978.

 Quotes